 adequacy of procedures for potential emergency situations.

 Risk assessments must be documented for all work at heights activities.
-Where required a Standard Operating Procedure (SOP) / Standard Work Procedure (SWP) may be developed (e.g. afe use of a ladder; cleaning gutters).
+Where required a Standard Operating Procedure (SOP) / Standard Work Procedure (SWP) may be developed (e.g. safe use of a ladder; cleaning gutters).

 Controlling the risk